IMPORTANT INFORMATION - READ CAREFULLY!

 - Kitten formula such as Just Born or KMR (found at local pet stores and Wal Mart).The liquid formula is best to use if you are not sure what to do.

-- Feeding bottles and several nipples (found at pet stores with kitten formula).
+- Feeding bottles (Pet Nurser ones are best) and several nipples (found at pet stores with kitten formula).

 - Eye dropper or syringe (without needle) in case the kitten will not eat from the bottle.